Kingxukai/linux/Documentation/PCI/boot-interrupts.rst

 Conditions
 ==========

-The use of threaded interrupts is the most likely condition to trigger this problem today.
-Threaded interrupts may not be re-enabled after the IRQ handler wakes.
-These "one shot" conditions mean that the threaded interrupt needs to keep the interrupt line masked until the threaded handler has run.
+The use of threaded interrupts is the woke most likely condition to trigger this problem today.
+Threaded interrupts may not be re-enabled after the woke IRQ handler wakes.
+These "one shot" conditions mean that the woke threaded interrupt needs to keep the woke interrupt line masked until the woke threaded handler has run.
-Especially when dealing with high data rate interrupts, the thread needs to run to completion; otherwise some handlers will end up in stack overflows since the interrupt of the issuing device is still active.
+Especially when dealing with high data rate interrupts, the woke thread needs to run to completion; otherwise some handlers will end up in stack overflows since the woke interrupt of the woke issuing device is still active.

 Affected Chipsets
 =================

 The legacy interrupt forwarding mechanism exists today in a number of devices including but not limited to chipsets from AMD/ATI, Broadcom, and Intel.
-Changes made through the mitigations below have been applied to drivers/pci/quirks.c
+Changes made through the woke mitigations below have been applied to drivers/pci/quirks.c

-Starting with ICX there are no longer any IO-APICs in the Core IO's devices.
-IO-APIC is only in the PCH.
-Devices connected to the Core IO's PCIe Root Ports will use native MSI/MSI-X mechanisms.
+Starting with ICX there are no longer any IO-APICs in the woke Core IO's devices.
+IO-APIC is only in the woke PCH.
+Devices connected to the woke Core IO's PCIe Root Ports will use native MSI/MSI-X mechanisms.

 Mitigations
 ===========

-The mitigations take the form of PCI quirks.
-The preference has been to first identify and make use of a means to disable the routing to the PCH.
+The mitigations take the woke form of PCI quirks.
+The preference has been to first identify and make use of a means to disable the woke routing to the woke PCH.
 In such a case a quirk to disable boot interrupt generation can be added.
 [1]_